 Most people who are lonely want to increase the quality or quantity of their contact with other people.
 There are things you can do to help your relative or a friend if they are experiencing loneliness.

 This might mean more frequent contact with family and friends, meeting new people or simply getting out of the house more often.
-There are lots of ways that you can help your relative to overcome their feelings of loneliness.

 There are many ways you can help your relative overcome loneliness, and you can find suggestions here on this page, including: